Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-A glioma is a type of brain tumor that originates from glial cells, which help support the function of the other main brain cell type — the neuron.
-Gliomas usually happen in the cerebral hemispheres of the brain, the largest, outermost part of the brain that controls many functions including movement, speech, thinking, and emotions.
-But they can also affect the brain stem, the lower part of the brain that controls functions like breathing, blood pressure, and heartbeat; optic nerve; and cerebellum, a part of the brain that deals with balance and other nonthinking functions.
-They can be benign or malignant.
+Glioma is a term that is used to describe a group of tumors that arise from the glial cells in the brain.
+These cells support the function of the other main brain cell type — the neuron.
+Gliomas usually happen in the cerebral hemispheres of the brain.
+These are the largest, outermost part of the brain that controls many functions including movement, speech, thinking, and emotions.
+But they can also affect the brain stem, the lower part of the brain that controls functions like breathing, blood pressure, and heartbeat, the optic nerves, and cerebellum, a part of the brain that deals with balance and other nonthinking functions.
+These tumors can be benign or malignant.

 Brain tumors are not uncommon; gliomas make up about a third of them.

 Gliomas are usually graded from I to IV.
 Grade IV is the most aggressive type.

 Experts aren’t sure what causes brain tumors.
 In a small number of people, genetic disorders like neurofibromatosis or tuberous sclerosis can cause them.
 Exposure to radiation may also play a factor.
 No method is known for preventing gliomas or other brain tumors.

 Gliomas come in several types.
 The category that a glioma falls into depends on the type of glial cell it comes from.
 These are types of gliomas:

 Astrocytoma.
 This type of glioma is a tumor that originates from astrocytes, the star-shaped glial cells in the brain.
 The fastest growing astrocytomas are called glioblastomas.

 Oligodendroglioma.
 These gliomas come from oligodendrocytes, which are glial cells that normally form a cover for nerve fibers in the brain.